Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Edit comment: Use the comment field to explain why these two nodes are linked.

-Open in Link Manager: THe Link Manager for codes lists all code-code links; the Link Manager for quotations lists all hyperlinks. in the main manual In the Link Manager you can review all links, filter by relations, write comments or modify relations.
+Open in Link Manager: THe Link Manager for codes lists all code-code links; the Link Manager for quotations lists all hyperlinks.
+In the Link Manager you can review all links, filter by relations, write comments or modify relations.